micro:climate Kit Experiment Guide

 What You Should See

-odd readings --- Make sure your wiring is correct, make sure the correct sensors are plugged into the correct RJ11 jack.
+odd readings --- Make sure your wiring is correct by ensuring that sensors are plugged into the correct RJ11 jack.

 What is north? --- The directions produced by the weather:bit are based off of readings from the vane, you have to personally line up the orientation of your vane to north.